The Far Side of the Moon (play)

 The Far Side of the Moon (La Face cachée de la Lune) is a 2000 play by Quebec playwright Robert Lepage.
-Written in collaboration with Adam Nashman and Peder Bjurman, the play features an original score by Laurie Anderson, and marionettes by Pierre Robitaille and Sylvie Courbron.
-The play has been staged in many cities around the world to wide acclaim, and has received numerous awards.
-Lepage wrote, directed, and starred in a film adaptation of the play, which was released in 2003.
+Written in collaboration with Adam Nashman and Peder Bjurman, it features an original score by Laurie Anderson and marionettes by Pierre Robitaille and Sylvie Courbron.
+It was staged in many cities around the world to wide acclaim, and won several awards.
+Lepage wrote, directed and starred in a 2003 film adaptation.